stelzinga/MF/Management_Framework.md

 The distinction between Governance and Management is conceptually not relevant for the Management Framework: Management is holistic and all-encompassing.
 It is, however, important to realise some Ventures make such distinction.
 It is even possible, that Governance is considered a Business Function in some Ventures.

 ### Management vs Leadership
-From a definition perspective, Management is sometimes seen solely as consisting of Planning, Organising and Controlling the Venture's Suppliers, Assets and Staff to accomplish the Goals, whereas Leadership refers to an individual's ability to direct, inspire, influence, motivate, and enable Staff to contribute toward those Goals.
+From a definition perspective, Management is sometimes seen solely as consisting of Planning, Organising and Controlling the Venture's Suppliers, Assets and Staff to yield the Operations's Results, whereas Leadership refers to an individual's ability to direct, inspire, influence, motivate, and enable Staff to contribute toward those Goals.
 In short, the main difference between the two is that leadership is about influencing Staff to follow, while Management focuses on maintaining systems and processes.
 As can be seen from the POLC, Leading or leadership is a fundamental aspect of Management and as such, Management and Leading are thus entirely intertwined in the Management Framework.
 Note that one can be good in the POC of Management but not in the L, which makes a less effective Leader.
 Reversely, a good Leader may not be an efficient Manager.

 ### Management Level
-As explained above, a Venture can be at various levels.
 A *Management Level* indicates at what level within the organisation Management is performed.
 Top Management is Management of the entire Venture often represented through so called *C-suite* roles (Chief Executive Officer, Chief Operating Officer, Chief Financial Officer, etc) particularly if it is an incorporated company.
-Middle Management involves running Activities on department level, whereas Low-level Management or Line Management relates to teams.
+Middle Management involves the running of Activities on department level, whereas Low-level Management or Line Management relates to teams.
 Obviously, many more Management Levels are possible.
-Ultimately, Top Management delegates, see [## Organising], a vast amount of Management Functions to Middle Management and they in turn delegate to Line Management.
-At each level Management still consists of the Four Management Functions, but the lower the level, the more the functions focus on Short Term and Operational aspects and less on Strategic aspects.
+Ultimately, Top Management effectively delegates (see Organising later in this note), a vast amount of Management Functions to Middle Management and they in turn delegate to Line Management.
+At each level Management still consists of the four Management Functions, but the lower the level, the more the functions focus on Short Term and Operational aspects and less on Strategic aspects.
-Note also that for lower levels Management itself is not a full time job, instead it is part of the job, and the Manager may be involved in Operations.
+For lower levels Management may not be a full time job, instead it is part of the job, and the Manager may be involved in Operations.
 This is referred to as a *hybrid Management/Operations* role or a *Hybrid Manager*.
-In addition, the concepts of Management can be used by Directors of the board, see under [## Venture].
+Last but not least, the concepts of Management can be used by Directors of the Board of Directors, see under [## Venture].

 ### Management as Academic Topic
 Management has, and still is, the topic of much study.
-The Management Framework does not intent to reflect the significant amount of work done over the last 100 years.
+The Management Framework does not intent to reflect all of the significant amount of work done over the last 100 years.
 For example, Henry Fayol defined five instead of four Management Functions.
-The fifth one, Coordinating, does not appear as such in the Management Framework and has over time been morphed into the other Management Functions.more importantly, whereas early Management focused solely on the point of view of the Venture, modern Management theory has a strong focus on the interest of Staff whose reasons to work are not purely economical, unlike the Venture's.
+The fifth one, Coordinating, does not appear as such in the Management Framework and has over time been morphed into the other Management Functions.
+More importantly, whereas early Management focused solely on the point of view of the Venture and Shareholders, modern Management theory has a strong focus on the interest of Stakeholders more broadly.

 ### Management Cycle
 Management applies the Management Functions of POLC to Operations and Business Functions using the Management Tools.
 The application of POLC is done in a continuous iterative cycle, referred to as the *Management Cycle* or simply *Management*.
-In other words, when the term "Management" or "Managing" is used, it is deemed an ongoing process of performing the four Management Functions iteratively and continuously to Operations and Business Functions using Tools.
+In other words, when the term "Management" or "Managing" are used, it is deemed an ongoing process of performing the four Management Functions iteratively and continuously to Operations and Business Functions using Tools.

 Management thus has the following deliverables:
 - Planning